Classic Carnival’s Melting Chocolate Cake Recipe

 Chocolate

 Since chocolate is an integral part of this recipe, you’ll want a good quality, dark baking chocolate.
 Skip the chocolate chips or candy bars, and go for the good stuff.
 You can usually find these in the baking section at the grocery store, not the candy sections.
 I’ve used both of the bars below successfully.
-Depending on your tastes, you can change up and use a more bitter or more sweet version as well.
+Depending on your taste, you can use a more bitter or sweeter version.

-• One (1) 4 oz Ghirardelli Premium 60% Cacao Bittersweet Chocolate Baking Bar
+- Twelve (12) 4 oz Ghirardelli Premium 60% Cacao Bittersweet Chocolate Baking Bars

 Butter